15th August 2023

 That was clearly and intensely evident during the COVID pandemic, with the Police response seemingly dictated by the Government.

-What has evolved is a massive block of Labor’s apparatchiks, achieved through ideological nepotism throughout the public service and all Government authorities.
+What has evolved is a massive block of Labor’s apparatchiks, achieved through ideological nepotism, throughout the public service and all Government authorities.

 It would seem appointments are made not on the ability of the individuals but on their ideological bent.
 Structured in a way, they are beholding to the greater good, the ideology they all share, not the State citizens they are responsible for serving.